JetBrains/intellij-sdk-docs/topics/products/idea.md

 Please see "Java" entry in table [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) on how to use Java specific functionality.

+[PSI Cookbook](psi_cookbook.md#java-specific) lists a number of common operations for working with Java PSI.

 * [Tomcat Integration](tomcat_integration.md)
 * [Spring API](spring_api.md)